Tongaat Hulett Development invites investors to help empower and enhance South African communities

 Spatial framework: Look for a region or municipality that has a well-thought-out spatial framework as this can give an investor confidence for 20 years.
 With strategically driven urban planning, much of the risk is removed for investors.
 To invest in a region where there is a developmental framework in place, this significantly reduces investment risk.

-Collaborate with key stakeholders: One of our aims at Tongaat Hulett Developments is to de-risk local investment.
+Collaborate with key stakeholders: One of our aims at Tongaat Hulett Property is to de-risk local investment.
 Our vision at Bridge City is to create a dynamic, harmonious and well-balanced city precinct of the highest aesthetic, landscape and urban design.
 Through the establishment of a management association, the precinct is well managed and has flourishing, safe open spaces and a strong, sustainable programme, which results in a more certain investment environment.

 It is not surprising that the North-South Durban Rail Corridor is proving to be one of the investment hotspots in the country.
 Land is the catalyst for change.
 With eThekwini creating the framework and Tongaat Hulett facilitating the development, the ball can move to the developers’ court.